SYPartners/webpack_support_rails/README.md

 ### Prep

-This probably only works when you rails isn't doing anything with Javascript.
+This gem probably only works when rails isn't doing anything with Javascript.
 We start our projects like this:

     $ rails new --skip-javascript --skip-turbolinks app_name